 The honest answer is “We are going to figure it out as we go”.
 We plan to homeschool to some degree and use a mix and match of many online resources, as well as real life to educate the kids.
 Actually, this isn’t really new to us, as we have been doing this with the kids since they could talk.
 With both kids, we have always just made our daily life part of their education, especially so since living in Spain.
 We use our experiences as an opportunity to educate and sometimes the kids don’t even realize they are learning.

 When we were on our 6 week summer European road trip, we learned all about Romans, Roman numerals in Rome.
 We attended an Opera in Verona, in a Roman amphitheater.
-Both of these topics were covered in Anya’s classroom this year and she was so excited that she already knew about the information and she had actually visited the locations.
+Both of these topics were covered in our daughter’s classroom this year and she was so excited that she already knew about the information and she had actually visited the locations.

 In her class they not only learned what the Roman numerals were, they actually had an entire math unit on doing calculations using Roman numerals.
 So, having a head start by already knowing the numerals was a bonus.